Blitzy/cors-anywhere/README.md

 | --------- | ---------- |
 | npm run start | Start up CORS Anywhere server in http mode |
 | npm run start:secure | Start up CORS Anywhere server in https mode.
 Will look for `corsanywhere-cert.crt` and `corsanywhere-key.pem` to setup SSL. |
 | npm run generate-cert | Generate Self signed certificates for SSL.
 Uses `openssl` and will the config file `generate-cert.cnf`.
+See note below about generating self signed certs.

+## Generating Self Signed Certificate
+You can use the included npm script `npm run generate-certs` to generate the key and cert files for your CORS Anywhere server.
+Make sure to modify the config file `generate-cert.cnf` to replace `<CORS_ANYWHERE_IP>` with your server's actual ip address.